akalenuk/milasm/README.md

         ((write string))
     ]]

-And with this new macro, you already can turn this:
+And with this new macro, you can turn this:

     ldstr "Hello!"
     call void [mscorlib]System.Console::Write (string)